-- 1) Nonresidential projects will provide a clear route for delivery vehicles with appropriate geometric design to allow turning and backing for WB-40 vehicles. - Clear routes of access will be provided and maintained for emergency vehicles around all buildings and will be posted with appropriate signage (fire lane - no parking). - 3) The layout and design of parking areas will provide for safe and convenient circulation of vehicles throughout the lot and will prohibit vehicles from backing out onto a street. - 4) All roadways will be designed to harmonize with the topographic and natural features of the site.
-The road network will provide for vehicular and pedestrian safety, all season emergency access, snow storage, and delivery and collection services. - E. Pedestrian Circulation The development plan will provide for a system of pedestrian circulation within and to the development.
-If the project is located in a village area, this system will connect with existing sidewalks if they exist in the vicinity of the project. - F. Storm water Management Adequate provisions will be made for the disposal of all storm water collected on streets, parking areas, roofs or other impervious surfaces through a storm water drainage system and maintenance plan which will not have adverse impacts on abutting or downstream properties: - To the extent possible, the plan will detain storm water on the land at the site of development, and do so through the wise use of the natural features of the site.
+- 1) Nonresidential projects will provide a clear route for delivery vehicles with appropriate geometric design to allow turning and backing for WB-40 vehicles. - 2) Clear routes of access will be provided and maintained for emergency vehicles around all buildings and will be posted with appropriate signage (fire lane no parking). - 3) The layout and design of parking areas will provide for safe and convenient circulation of vehicles throughout the lot and will prohibit vehicles from backing out onto a street. - 4) All roadways will be designed to harmonize with the topographic and natural features of the site.
+The road network will provide for vehicular and pedestrian safety, all season emergency access, snow storage, and delivery and collection services. - E. Pedestrian Relationships and Facilities - a.
+Adequate pedestrian facilities shall be provided to and within the development if any part of the development is in the Pedestrian Overlay District. - F. Storm water Management Adequate provisions will be made for the disposal of all storm water collected on streets, parking areas, roofs or other impervious surfaces through a storm water drainage system and maintenance plan which will not have adverse impacts on abutting or downstream properties: - 1) To the extent possible, the plan will detain storm water on the land at the site of development, and do so through the wise use of the natural features of the site.
 Storm water runoff systems will detain or retain water falling on the site such that the rate of flow from the site does not exceed the predevelopment rate.
-Discharge of additional storm water caused by the development onto adjacent properties will be prohibited unless written easements are obtained from the owners of such adjacent properties. - 2) If the post development runoff is greater than predevelopment runoff, the developer will demonstrate that downstream channel or system capacity is sufficient to carry the flow without adverse effects, or will be responsible for the improvements to provide the required increase in capacity. - 3) All natural drainage ways will be preserved at their natural gradients and will not be filled or converted to a closed system except as approved by the Planning Board and appropriate state agencies. - 4) The design of storm water drainage systems will be based upon a storm frequency established by the Town Engineer, consistent with the frequency that would otherwise be required under the Town's subdivision ordinance, and shall provide for the disposal of storm water without damage to streets, adjacent properties, or downstream properties. - 5) The design of the storm drainage systems will be fully cognizant of upstream runoff which must pass over or through the site to be developed. - The biological and chemical properties of the receiving waters will not be degraded by the storm water runoff from the development site.
+Discharge of additional storm water caused by the development onto adjacent properties will be prohibited unless written easements are obtained from the owners of such adjacent properties. - 2) If the post development runoff is greater than predevelopment runoff, the developer will demonstrate that downstream channel or system capacity is sufficient to carry the flow without adverse effects, or will be responsible for the improvements to provide the required increase in capacity. - All natural drainage ways will be preserved at their natural gradients and will not be filled or converted to a closed system except as approved by the Planning Board and appropriate state agencies. - 4) The design of storm water drainage systems will be based upon a storm frequency established by the Town Engineer, consistent with the frequency that would otherwise be required under the Town's subdivision ordinance, and shall provide for the disposal of storm water without damage to streets, adjacent properties, or downstream properties. - 5) The design of the storm drainage systems will be fully cognizant of upstream runoff which must pass over or through the site to be developed. - 6) The biological and chemical properties of the receiving waters will not be degraded by the storm water runoff from the development site.
 The use of oil and grease traps in manholes, the use of on-site vegetated waterways, and the reduction in use of deicing salts and fertilizers may be required, especially where the development storm water discharges into a gravel aquifer area or other water supply source. - G. Erosion Control For all projects, building and site designs and roadway layouts will fit and utilize existing topography and desirable natural surroundings to the fullest extent possible.
 Filling, excavation and earth moving activity will be kept to a minimum.
 Parking lots on sloped areas will be terraced to avoid undue cuts and fills, and the need for retaining walls.
 Natural vegetation will be preserved and protected wherever possible.